flindersuni/DeepThoughtHPC-docs/docs/source/SLURM/SLURMIntro.md

 ### Environmental Variables

+There are environment variables set by both SLURM and the HPC to manipulate jobs and their execution.

+#### SLURM Specific Environment Variables

 The following varaibles are set per job, and can be access from your SLURM Scripts if needed.

 |Variable Name                |   Description|